-You pay your supplier with your money, most likely in USD dollar.
+You pay your supplier with your money, most likely in US dollars or euros.

-I am Yuping Wang.
-I have been sourcing for 20 years.
+I’m Yuping Wang.
+I’ve been sourcing for over 20 years.
 Since I have suppliers all around the world, my eyes are always on the movement of the exchange rate and my currency value.

-If you are buying product from another country, you need to know how to seize the opportunity of getting a better price when the exchange rate is in your favor!
+If you are buying products from another country, you need to know how to seize the opportunity of getting a better price when the exchange rate moves in your favor!

-In the world we live in, the exchange rate changes daily, hourly, in fact, it changes every single minute.
+In the world we live in, the exchange rate changes daily, even hourly.
+In fact, they change every single minute.
 Why?

 The driving force behind the change is trading.
-Currency, just like stocks, bonds and commodities (such as oil, corn, gold), currency is a product.
+Currency is just like stocks, bonds, and commodities (e.g. oil, corn, or gold) – currency is a product.

-This product of currency is traded in the stock markets on daily basis.
+This product of currency is traded in the stock markets every day.

-Trading alone cannot drive exchange rate change if all exchange systems are fixed-rate based.
-Since most countries function in a free-market economy, most countries use a floating-rate based exchange system.
+Trading alone cannot drive an exchange rate change if all exchange systems are based on fixed rates.
+Since most countries function in a free-market economy, most countries use an exchange system based on floating rates.

-In the fixed-rate based exchange system, the country’s central bank buys and sells all foreign currencies at a fixed rate.
+In a fixed-rate exchange system, the country’s central bank buys and sells all foreign currencies at a fixed rate.
 The central bank will have total control over the rate.

-In the floating-rate based system, the exchange rate is determined by the market’s demand and supply.
+In the floating rate system, the exchange rate is determined by the market’s organic demand and supply.